iconify/website/docs/api/hosting-js/reverse-proxy.md

 - Run API on a different port, so you can host multiple websites on the same server instead of only hosting API.
 - Handle HTTPS requests.
 Web server will handle all SSL stuff.
 - Dealing with bad customers.
 You can use web server rules to block misbehaving customers and bots.
-- Using API on subdirectory rather than custom sub-domain.
+- Using API on subdirectory rather than a custom subdomain.

 ### CloudFlare